libootnet/Attention/README.md

 # Attention

-## This repo is a simplified implementation of attention theory in the GoLang.
+### This repo is a simplified implementation of attention theory in the Go.
 <br />
 The following implementation is a Go implementation of